 I am a renter.
 Why did I receive a letter about the backflow preventer?

-If you are renting a home or commercial space, your landlord or property management company would be responsible.
-In some cases, there may be an agreement between the landlord and tenant where the tenant is responsible.
+If you are renting a home or commercial space, your landlord or property management company would be responsible for obtaining a test.

 I received a letter to test my backflow preventer at a home/property I sold previously.
 How do I update my information?

 Why do backflow preventers have to be tested each year?

 Backflow prevention assemblies have internal seals, springs, and moving parts that are susceptible to wear and failure.
 Yearly testing ensures they are functioning properly and protecting the public water system.
 It is required to protect the public water supply per WAC 246-290-490 and RMC 13.55.010.

 Is there a general compliance schedule and process?